-DISTRIBUTION OF ANTIBIOTIC RESISTANCE GENES IN THE ENVIRONMENT:
+DISTRIBUTION OF ANTIBIOTIC RESISTANCE GENES IN THE ENVIRONMENT

-Combining geology, surface geochemsitry and mircobiology
+Combining geology, surface geochemistry and microbiology

-Combining recent research across disciplines, I see evidence that minerals hold a high and unrecognized potential for enhancing the distribution of the ARg in the environment.
+Combining recent research across disciplines, we find evidence that minerals hold a high and unrecognized potential for enhancing the distribution of the ARg in the environment.
 Adsorption of ARg to minerals significantly increases the ARg’s lifetime and facilitates their distribution by sedimentary transport processes.
 In addition, minerals also serve as a) sites for horizontal gene transfer (HGT), b) platforms for microbial growth and, hence 3) act as hot spots for propagation of adsorbed ARg to other microbes.
 However, some minerals and ARg are bound more strongly than others and various bacteria have different affinities toward various minerals.
 Those variations in affinity are poorly quantified but vital for predicting the distribution of ARg in the environment.

 Bacterial colony formation.